Weija (GAR), June 21, GNA - Traditional healers and prayer camp

-Faith-based healers urged to observe Traditional Medicine Practice Act
+operators have been asked to observe the Traditional Medicine Practice

 This is to enable the Council appropriately monitor and evaluate their facilities and camps where they operate to avoid human rights abuses.
 Mr Robert Donkor, Programmes Manager, Faith Complimentary and Alternative Healthcare, Ghana (FCHAG), on Tuesday urged members to continuously upgrade their knowledge for better performances.
 FCHAG is made up of traditional healers and prayer camp operators in the country, who are involved in faith-based health care delivery.
 Mr Donkor lauded the Ministry of Health for incorporating Complimentar= y and Alternative healthcare into the main stream health delivery system as the practice was widespread in the country and involved about 20,000 practitioners.